feast-dev/feast/docs/how-to-guides/running-feast-in-production.md

 * Feast SDK is being triggered by CI (eg, Github Actions).
 It applies the latest changes from the feature repo to the Feast database-backed registry
 * Data ingestion
-  * **Batch data**: Airflow manages materialization jobs to ingest batch data from DWH to the online store periodically.
+  * **Batch data**: Airflow manages batch transformation jobs + materialization jobs to ingest batch data from DWH to the online store periodically.
 When working with large datasets to materialize, we recommend using a batch materialization engine
     * If your offline and online workloads are in Snowflake, the Snowflake materialization engine is likely the best option.
     * If your offline and online workloads are not using Snowflake, but using Kubernetes is an option, the Bytewax materialization engine is likely the best option.
     * If none of these engines suite your needs, you may continue using the in-process engine, or write a custom engine (e.g with Spark or Ray).